zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Walt asks Francesca, at the beginning of our dialog ue, “What are you doing?”
 Francesca says, “I’m selecting and organizing my ph otos for a presentation.”
 A “presentation” is when you give a little talk or sp eech to a group of people, giving them information about something.
 Often during a pr esentation, you will have something to show the audience – the people listeni ng to you.

 In this case, Francesca is going to be showing them  some photos – some photographs, some pictures.
-Walt says, “Oh, can I s ee?
+Walt says, “Oh, can is ee?
 All of these photos are of feet!”
 Your “feet,” of course, are what you walk on .
 Francesca says, “Well, I am a podiatrist and I’m giving a talk about foot conditi ons.”
 A “podiatrist” (podiatrist) is a foot doctor, a medical doctor who specializes in feet.

 Walt says, “Ew, some of these are really disgusting .”
 Walt is looking at the photos and he thinks some of the photos are “disgus ting” (disgusting).
 Something that is “disgusting” makes you feel sick.
 Something  that is very unpleasant to look at might be described as “disgusting.”
 Walt begins actually by saying, “Ew,” which we would usually spell (ew).
 It’s a noise you  make to show that you are disgusted with something – that you find something very gross or unpleasant.